delektowski/slack-work-start-info/README.md

 ## General info
-A script for announcing the start and finish working hours on a slack channel.
+A script for announcing the start and finish working hours on a slack channel with random drink recipe.

 ## Technologies
 * Bash